Homemade Harissa in Under 5 Minutes

 5. Adjust Texture

-• With the food processor running, slowly add more olive oil (1-2 tablespoons at a time) until the harissa reaches a smooth, paste-like consistency.
-The oil also helps to preserve the harissa.
+• With the food processor running, slowly add more olive oil (1-2 tablespoons at a time) until the Harissa reaches a smooth, paste-like consistency.
+The oil also helps to preserve the Harissa.

 6. Store and Use